hissssst/pathex/README.md

 ### Fast

 Paths are just a set of pattern-matching cases.
-This is done to extract maximum efficency from BEAM's pattern-matching compiler.
+This is done to extract maximum efficiency from BEAM's pattern-matching compiler.

 ```elixir
 # Code for viewing variables for path